No 19 in a series about translating from Serbian (and other languages) into English

 Ideally the translator should check this with the author of course, but in our world of commercial translation, this is a rare luxury.
 We have tight deadlines and here we had no direct access to the author.
 Often, we just have to take a risk and use our own best judgement.
 In this case, thankfully, nobody objected to my revision.

 All of these small improvements are done in the course of revision.
 Without it, publishing this article could have been a poor idea, whether because of an embarrassing grammatical mistake or simply because readers were bored stiff by the style and gave up after the first paragraph.
 There is always something else clamouring for their attention, so reading your text has to be effortless, as smooth as butter.
 That’s what revision can do.
-You can read more about it here.
+You can read more about this essential component here.

 (While based on reality, this article uses fantasy to make a point – no resemblance to any real people is intended.)